smaranjitghose/awesome-portfolio-websites/README.md

   Sections: (By default dark mode or theme)

-  - [V] Landing Page/Home Page
+  - [X] Landing Page/Home Page
   - [ ] Splash Screen
-  - [] Navigation Bar ( Try to have a microanimation when we hover over one tab then a lamp enlights it)
+  - [X] Navigation Bar ( Try to have a microanimation when we hover over one tab then a lamp enlights it)
   - [X] Footer
   - [ ] Projects Page ( Cards + Appropiate Microanimation at top( like a furnace showing work in project)
     - [ ] Image or Gif appropiate to the project